Tetra9ak/Margin-Perceptron-Implementation/Linear-Method/README.md

 ### README for Linear Margin Perceptron ###
-An implementation of Margin Perceptron, Polynomial Kernel and Gaussian Kernel with pure python codes
+An implementation of Margin Perceptron with pure python code A group project of CMSC5724 @ CUHK